emartech/cls-adapter/README.md

 #### ClsAdapter.getExpressMiddleware()

-Returns a middleware function compatible with Express that stores (or generates of missing) the request identifier from the header (X-Request-Id) and sets it on the storage as `request_id`.
+Returns a middleware function compatible with Express that stores (or generates if missing) the request identifier from the header (X-Request-Id) and sets it on the storage as `request_id`.

 ```javascript